wp-plugins/wp-media-library-categories/readme.txt

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
 2. A dropdown of categories will show up in the media library

+== Screenshots ==

+1. Filter by category in the media library
+2. Manage categories in the media library

 == Changelog ==

 = 1.2 =